ccason1/balloonsat/README.md

 4. Drivers:
    1. Camera.
 5. Configuration:
+   1. Adafruit script includes a lot of setup for the RPi.
-   1. I2C enable.
+   2. I2C enable.
-   2. Camera enable.
+   3. Camera enable.
-   3. Serial enable.
+   4. Serial enable.
 6. Transfer (R/W) between Micro SD and other storage.

 ## 2. Run ground test

-Tests if the image has everything set up correctly.
+Tests if the image has everything set up correctly, including all the components.

 ## 3. Flight executive test